 Old Faithful and the Upper Geyser Basin are fully accessible throughout September.
 Old Faithful erupts roughly every 90 minutes, give or take 10, and the visitor center posts predicted eruption times.

 Here’s what changes in September.
-The crowds at Old Faithful thin out noticeably after mid-month, especially on weekday mornings.
-In July, you’re fighting for a spot on the benches.
-In late September, you can show up 10 minutes before an eruption and still get a front-row seat.
+The crowds at Old Faithful thin noticeably after mid-month, especially on weekday mornings.
+In July you’re fighting for a spot on the benches.
+In late September you can show up 10 minutes before an eruption and still get a front-row seat.

 The best time to watch Old Faithful in September is early morning or late afternoon.
-The low-angle light turns the steam gold, and if temperatures have dropped overnight (they often have), the contrast between hot steam and cold air makes the eruptions look twice as dramatic.
-This is when you get those massive plume photos.
+The low-angle light turns the steam gold, and if temperatures dropped overnight, which they usually have, the contrast between hot steam and cold air makes the eruptions look twice as dramatic.
+This is when you get the massive plume photos.

-Grand Prismatic Spring is equally accessible, and the cooler air in September produces thicker steam columns that rise straight up in the still morning air.
-The Fairy Falls overlook trail gives you the classic aerial view.
+Grand Prismatic Spring is equally accessible, and the cooler September air produces thicker steam columns that rise straight up on still mornings.
+The Fairy Falls overlook trail gives you the classic elevated view.

 Fishing in Yellowstone in September